gleisonkz/nlw2-proffy/README.md

   - Transition effects added between the pages.
   - Transition effects added on pseudo elements of the buttons that have focus.
   - Creation of component with float label effect
+  - Effect in Teacher item using react-transition-group library

 ## 📌 Todo